SumoLogic/sumologic-documentation/docs/get-started/apps-integrations.md

 ### Next-Gen Apps

-Our Next-Gen Apps, which simplify the management and maintenance of apps, are designed to help you get started using the [Sumo Logic Distribution for OpenTelemetry Collector](/docs/send-data/opentelemetry-collector) agent.
+Our Next-Gen apps, which simplify the management and maintenance of apps, are designed to help you get started using the [Sumo Logic Distribution for OpenTelemetry Collector](/docs/send-data/opentelemetry-collector) agent.
 For a limited time, you can still continue to send data through the Sumo Logic Installed Collector and Hosted Collector.

-What makes Next-Gen different from Classic Apps?
+What makes Next-Gen different from Classic apps?

 * Installation and updates must be performed by an administrator or a user with the **Manage Apps** role capability.
 * App icons will display a badge indicating if it's been installed within your org.